 The ability to engineer the mouse genome has proven useful for a variety of applications in research, medicine and biotechnology.
-Transgenic mice have become powerful reagents for modeling genetic disorders, understanding embryonic development and evaluating therapeutics.
+Genetically Engineered Mouse Models (GEMMs) mice have become powerful reagents for modeling genetic disorders, understanding embryonic development and evaluating therapeutics.
 These mice and the cell lines derived from them have also accelerated basic research by allowing scientists to assign functions to genes, dissect genetic pathways, and manipulate the cellular or biochemical properties of proteins.

 Classic genetic analyses are performed by observing a phenotype, designing the necessary cross-pollinations or matings, and using the resulting population to perform statistically significant experiments to find the mutation and to understand the function of the altered gene.
 Inherited human diseases provide researchers with many phenotypes, and although the human is the mammal we are generally most interested in learning more about, it is also an animal we cannot use for genetic experiments for obvious ethical reasons.
 Mice naturally develop conditions that mimic human disease, such as cardiovascular disease, cancer and diabetes, and the inbred laboratory mouse has therefore been used as a model organism to study inherited human diseases for nearly a century.
 Lathrop and Loeb (1) published the effects of hormones on the development of tumors in mice in 1916, and the mouse has remained as a favorite model for human disease because it has a relatively low cost of maintenance and a generation time that measures only nine weeks.